phoenixframework/phoenix_live_view/guides/client/form-bindings.md

 ## Recovery following crashes or disconnects

-By default, all forms marked with `phx-change` will recover input values automatically after the user has reconnected or the LiveView has remounted after a crash.
+By default, all forms marked with `phx-change` and having `id` attribute will recover input values automatically after the user has reconnected or the LiveView has remounted after a crash.
 This is achieved by the client triggering the same `phx-change` to the server as soon as the mount has been completed.

 **Note:** if you want to see form recovery working in development, please make sure to disable live reloading in development by commenting out the